franciscorafart/learning-notes/architecture/DistributedSystems.md

 Open source API documentation framework.

 - It provides HTML view of REST API documentation.
+- It helps determine, which are the endpoints to call, methods, params and responde structure.
+- Swagger can create the documentation for an API.

 #### Kafka Connect (Data integration)
 - It's a system that allows to connect Kafka with legacy Databases so that you can get data in and out of them.